DRUG MANUFACTURING CHARGES IN NSW

 You will be found not guilty and acquitted if the prosecution fail to prove this.

-If you think that the prosecution will be unable to prove this, our Expert Lawyers can draft a document called ‘legal representations’ to the prosecution outlining the weaknesses in their case to get the charge withdrawn early.
+If you think that the prosecution will be unable to prove this, our leading Criminal Lawyers in Sydney can draft a document called ‘legal representations’ to the prosecution outlining the weaknesses in their case to get the charge withdrawn early.

 Before deciding to plead guilty to a charge of manufacturing drugs, seek early legal advice and guidance.

 Once a plea of guilty is entered in court, the case will usually get adjourned to another day for sentence.

 On the sentence day, the Magistrate or Judge will determine an appropriate penalty to impose after hearing what you wish to say or tender as evidence in support of you.

 An assessment report will usually be ordered by the court in preparation to the sentence date.